egladysh/metamath/README.md

 # metamath
 Meta mathematic

 metamath is a tiny header-only library.
-It can be used for symbolic calculations on single-variable functions.
-The library could be useful for custom DSL's in C++.
+It can be used for symbolic computations on single-variable functions, such as function derivatives.
+The library could be useful for building custom DSL's in C++.

 It includes derivative calculations.
 The func.h header contains definitions for Sin/Cos functions, more to come...